 Elam's postgraduate studios operate from an interdisciplinary or cross-disciplinary perspective.
-Students working across an array of media are based within the same studio areas and take part in shared group discussions.
-Painters, sculptors, photograhers, video artists and practitioners in other media work alongside each other.
+Painters, sculptors, photographers, video artists and practitioners in other media work alongside each other.
 It is our view that such cross-disciplinary interaction reflects the reality of contemporary visual art and design practices.

-- Vibrant interdisciplinary studio-based learning environment - Emphasis on original and creative thinking - Nationally and internationally renowned practising artists and scholars on staff - Access to the outstanding Fine Arts Library - Well-designed studios and practical workshops

-- Dedicated student exhibition space in two galleries: George Fraser Gallery and Elam Projectspace Gallery - Engagement with the Elam International Artist in Residence Programme
+- · Vibrant interdisciplinary studio-based learning environment. - $\boldsymbol{\cdot}$ $\,$ Emphasis on original and creative thinking. - Nationally and internationally renowned practising artists and scholars on staff. - · Access to the outstanding Fine Arts Library. - Well-designed studios and practical workshops. - Dedicated student exhibition space in two galleries: George Fraser Gallery and Elam Projectspace Gallery. - Engagement with the Elam International Artist in Residence Programme.